vanderbiltrobotics/ros-dev-vm/README.md

 $ vagrant up
 ```

-## 5. Using the VM
+## 3. Using the VM
-You can now close the Ubuntu terminal and use the VirtualBox interface to start and stop the VM.
+You can now close the terminal and use the VirtualBox interface to start and stop the VM.
+The default credentials are `vagrant:vagrant`.
 The VM should contain all of the ROS tools which you need for development.
+See the ROS tutorials for information on how to use ROS.
+Note that this VM has been setup to automatically source `/opt/ros/<distro>/setup.bash` in `.bashrc`.